jceminer/cn_gpu_miner/README.md

 ## Troubleshooting

 #### Q. My GPU is not even recognized
-If it's an APU or a nVidia card, they are not supported yet.
+If it's an APU or a nVidia card, they are not supported yet.\
+On Windows 7 you will probably have no GPU detected at all.
+Windows 7 is not supported.

 #### Q. The OpenCL compilation fails
 nVidia OpenCL driver and cards older than the HD7000 may cause such an error.
 They are not supported yet.